RadAlpaca11/robot-experiments/magma/magmaNotes.md

 The [local inference code](./gettingStarted.py) does not output anything, but if you get it to go through without any errors, you should be good to go.

 # How we got it working
+We used the terminal on the linux simulation machine in the lab and navigated to the directory where we wanted to install magma.

-First we cloned the repository and navigated to the directory:
+We then cloned the repository and navigated to the directory:
 ```bash
 git clone https://github.com/microsoft/Magma
 cd Magma